simonecorsi/nxa/README.md

 <h1 align="center">NxA</h1>
 <p align="center">Simple and configurable Next.js API handler wrapper that avoids pointless boilerplate 🦄</p>

+> This projects was used in my project before Next.js 12 added support for middlewares, I'll leave this here just for fun now 😂

 <!-- toc -->

 - [About](#about)